 - EGLE storm water permit info - spill reporting

 - Water Discharge Diagram for Yard Clippings Composting Facilities

-Conducting visual assessments of storm water discharges from areas of industrial activity is a new permit requirement for facilities in Michigan with industrial storm water permit coverage under the newly issued general permits and individual permits with storm water coverage.
-The visual assessment is part of the comprehensive inspection conducted by the Industrial Storm Water Certified Operator at the facility.
-The following compliance assistance documents, webinars and tutorials have been developed to help facilities better understand this permit requirement.
+Conducting visual assessments of storm water discharges from areas of industrial activity is required for all facilities in Michigan with industrial storm water permit coverage.
+The visual assessment is required to be conducted by the facility’s Industrial Storm Water Certified Operator.
+The following compliance assistance resources have been developed to help facilities with this permit requirement.